Substra/hlf-k8s/README.md

 This agreement is obtained  via the signature of a "proposal".
 Each node `A` can sign a channel update proposal allowing node `B` to enter the application channel.
 Proposals are signed by nodes and exposed to other nodes via HTTP endpoints.
 Nodes request signed proposals from each other over HTTP and add their own signature.
 Once enough signatures are collected, the channel update proposal is submitted to the orderer.
 For more information, see the [application channel operator](./charts/hlf-k8s/templates/deployment-application-channel-operator.yaml).

-### Use a custom policy
+### Other policies

-Although ANY and MAJORITY are the only two officially supported and documented application channel policies in hlf-k8s, a custom application channel policy should be achievable through the `appChannel.policy` key in the [values.yaml](./charts/hlf-k8s/values.yaml) file.
+Although ANY and MAJORITY are the two supported and documented application channel policies in hlf-k8s, a custom application channel policy should be achievable through the `appChannel.policy` key in the [values.yaml](./charts/hlf-k8s/values.yaml) file.

 ## License